Lunar Knights: Plot

-In Chapter Three, Aaron is worried about Ernest and Kay.
-Bea reappears and tells them the vampires are hiding in the sewer where the player cannot recharge energy.
+Aaron is worried about Ernest and Kay.
+Bea reappears and tells them the vampires are hiding in the sewer.
 Bea calls Lucian, and while Lucian refuses to let Aaron come along, Bea ignores him.
 When they arrive at the end, The Poes reveal that they have packed the gunslingers on a train for the vampire tower.
 After defeating and purifying the Poes, Lucian and Aaron obtain Alexander and Tove, terrenials of Wind and Earth.
 They must now infiltrate the train station.
-There is a split in text at this point that if the player sneaks in without detection, text will warn you that two inmates have escaped from their cells, whereas if the player was spotted text will warn that intruders have been spotted.
 Arriving near the end, Kay reveals that Ernest distracted the guards.
 Lucian finds the Duke and attacks him, but he teleports away.
 The player boards the train and begins to make their way across the train.
 On the way across, a pink orb flies by the player, and a conversation with the mystery immortal known as Polidori begins with Stoker.
 The player defeats and purifies the vampire known as Baron Stoker.
-With all 4 Terrenials, Chapter 4 will start.

 Lucian and Aaron fight their way into the city, and eventually reach the Dark Castle.
 Before entering, Polidori appears to them, explaining he is an emissary from space on behalf of the immortals.
 Lucian and Aaron travel through the castle, and discover that the enemy pilot they encounter in space during purification levels is Perrault, Nero's other half.
-After several levels, in which the terennials question their goals, and wonder if their battle is right.
-However, they eventually decide the humans are smart enough to save their world, the duo find themselves in the throne room.
-After defeating the Duke, Polidori absorbs him, informing the duo that the ParaSol was really the Planet Eater, a planet destroying weapon.
+The terennials question their goals and wonder if their battle is right, eventually deciding that the humans are smart enough to save their world, the duo find themselves in the throne room.
+After defeating the Duke, Polidori absorbs him, informing the duo that the ParaSol was really the Planet Eater, a planet-destroying weapon.

-In Chapter Five, Lucian and Aaron make their way through the Planet Eater up to Polidori.
+Lucian and Aaron make their way through the Planet Eater up to Polidori.
 After beating him, Polidori flees into space, where in a 4-Part battle, he is destroyed.
 Perrault rescues Lucian and Aaron and the credits roll.